LTRT-AAAI26/LTRT/README.md

 # LTRT
 # LTRT: Learnable Truncated Riesz Transform for Low-Light Enhancement and Beyond

-Official PyTorch implementation of our AAAI 2026 submission.
+Official PyTorch implementation of our AAAI 2026 anonymous submission.
 LTRT is a novel frequency-aware plugin module designed to improve segmentation accuracy by capturing edge and directional information through a truncated Riesz transform.
 It can be seamlessly inserted into existing segmentation models such as UNet, ResUNet, and ResUNet++.

 # Highlights: